 - The more publicly available information a brand shares, the less negativity it attracts.

-— Customers prefer brands that share the stories about the brand and its inner processes.
+- Customers prefer brands that share stories about the brand and its inner processes.

 - People are ready to change their tastes and pay more for products of more transparent brands.

-— The audience doesn’t mind to read sponsored posts and native advertising if it is useful and entertaining.
+- The audience doesn’t mind reading sponsored posts and native advertising if it is useful and entertaining.